segmentio/segment-docs/src/privacy/user-deletion-and-suppression.md

 In the Segment App (Settings > End User Privacy > Deletion Requests), you can click a userId to view its status in Segment internal systems, and in the connected destinations.

 The deletion request can have one of the following statuses:
-1. "FAILED"
+1. `FAILED`
-2. "FINISHED"
+2. `FINISHED`
-3. "INITIALIZED"
+3. `INITIALIZED`
-4. "INVALID"
+4. `INVALID`
-5. "NOT_SUPPORTED"
+5. `NOT_SUPPORTED`
-6. "PARTIAL_SUCCESS"
+6. `PARTIAL_SUCCESS`
-7. "RUNNING"
+7. `RUNNING`

-When checking the status of deletion requests via the API, the deletion will report an overall status of all of the deletion processes.
-As a result, we will return a 'FAILED' status because of  a failure on a unsupported destination, even if the deletion from Segment Internal Systems and supported destinations were completed successfully.
+When checking the status of deletion requests using Segment's API, the deletion will report an overall status of all of the deletion processes.
+As a result, Segment returns a `FAILED` status because of a failure on an unsupported destination, even if the deletion from the Segment Internal Systems and supported destinations were completed successfully.

 ### Regulate User from a single Source in a Workspace